 Portuguese love bread, we eat it in all meals, breakfast, lunch, and supper.
-Like Amalia says in her song ” Numa casa Portuguesa fica bem Pão e vinho sobre a mesa” – “In a Portuguese household, bread and wine on the table always look well”.
+As Amalia says in her song ” Numa casa Portuguesa fica bem Pão e vinho sobre a mesa,” – “In a Portuguese household, bread and wine on the table always look well.”

-It is pretty easy to find good bread in Portugal, as there are have tons of bakeries, selling a vast variety of bread.
+It is pretty easy to find good bread in Portugal, as tons of bakeries sell a wide variety of bread.
 But, all this variety may be overwhelming, understanding what’s what and choosing which bread to eat.
 To make your life easier, we gathered a list of the typical Portuguese bread you should try while visiting Portugal.

 Best Portuguese Bread